-- Paving or other hardstand (i.e. brick and concrete paving etc)
+- Paving or other hardstand (eg brick and concrete paving)

 - Synthetic or artificial turf.

-A written Application for Verge Treatment Approval is required and approval must be granted by the City prior to installation.
+You must complete a written Application for Verge Treatment Approval and receive approval from the City prior to installation.
 A fee is payable at the time of application as detailed on the form.